 A large painting hung above the fireplace.
 In it was a group of immaculately-dressed women.
 The woman in the center was striking, her jet-black hair in a high bun.
 Her eyes, a vibrant green, looked life-like, the kind of eyes that could follow a person’s every move.

 If I don’t do this, Chaaya thought, I’ll never be initiated and I can kiss any chance of making friends goodbye.
 She sighed and grabbed the bag.
 It felt light in her grip.
 She set the flashlight down and opened the bag, spilling its contents onto the top of the piano.
 It was a white nightgown.
 The front of the dress was splattered with dark spots.
-Chaaya winced when she realized they were blood stains.
+Chaaya gasped and tossed the dress down onto the piano when she realized they were bloodstains.
 A note stuck out from the top of the bag.

-Chaaya dropped the dress onto the piano.
+Chaaya shone her flashlight over the dress.
 She’d never heard about the Savannah Women’s Institute or the massacre in any of her classes.
 Was it some sordid bit of local lore that was off-limits?

-A creaking sound made Chaaya turn towards the door.
+There was a creaking sound, and Chaaya turned towards the door.
 There was nothing there.
 Chaaya hesitated before grabbing the note, slipping it into her pocket, and tiptoeing towards the door.
 She cast one last glance towards the painting and the woman with bright green eyes.
 Eyes that she swore bore straight into her as she left the room.

 She stepped out into the foyer.
 That creaking sound again, but Chaaya couldn’t place it.
 Her stomach was churning, her heart pumping like a piston.
 She felt a knot was forming in her stomach, hard and vibrating.
 The dining room door slammed.
 Chaaya yelped and sprinted towards the stairs.
 She flashed her light towards the now-closed dining room.
 There was no other movement.
 Chaaya ascended the musty stairs.